LBHackney-IT/lbh-housing-register/README.md

 ```

 The app will attempt to start on port `3000` and should be available on localhost: [http://localhost:3000](http://localhost:3000)

+To run the backend, please refer to [Housing Register Local Backend](https://github.com/LBHackney-IT/housing-register-local-backend).
+This repository is designed to help development and testing of Housing Register application by removing the dependencies to AWS environment.

 ### Logging in